marooncoucal/kartoteka-rework/README.md

 # kartoteka.

 A collection of helpful links for designers and an experimental project of B&D institute laboratory.
+Demo: https://kartoteka.ibnd.ru/

 ## Table of Contents